Pediatric Dentistry Palmdale & Lancaster, CA

 • Other dental treatments for infants, children, teens, and special-needs patients

-Our pediatric dentists monitor the growth of children’s teeth and jaws.
-They can provide general dental care to examine and clean your child’s teeth regularly.
-They can also provide orthodontics to children with malocclusion.
+Our dentists monitor the growth of children’s teeth and jaws.
+They can provide general dental care to regularly examine and clean your child’s teeth.
+They can also provide orthodontics to children with a bad bite.

-Children typically begin seeing a pediatric dentist from the early ages of 6 months to a year.
+Children may begin seeing a pediatric dentist from the early ages of 6 months to a year.
 They may continue to see them until they reach their late teenage years.

-We recommend that children and toddlers visit the dentist at least twice a year or once every six months.
-This gives dentists the ability to monitor their oral health as they age.
-This relationship helps the dentist catch early signs of any dental issues before they become major concerns.
+We recommend that children and toddlers visit the dentist at least twice a year or every six months.
+This allows dentists to monitor children’s health as they age.
+This schedule also helps our dentist catch early signs of dental issues before they become major concerns.

 Visiting the Dentist for the First Time

 A child’s first visit to the dentist should occur after many of the baby teeth have erupted into the gums.
-Prior to their first appointment, parents should speak with children openly about the appointment.
-Anticipate any questions a child may have about the experience and answer them.
+Before your child’s first dental visit, speak with them openly about the appointment.
+Anticipate any questions your child may have about the experience and answer them.
+Avoid mentioning words like “pain,” “hurt,” “drill,” “needle,” or “shot.”

-Although baby teeth will eventually fall out, they are still susceptible to decay.
-Our dentists will inspect baby teeth for cavities and signs of decay and ensure that they are coming in normally.
-We can also instruct parents on proper home dental care and give advice about day-to-day habits that could cause early decay.
+Although baby teeth eventually fall out, they are still prone to decay.
+Our dentists will inspect baby teeth for cavities and signs of decay and ensure they come in normally.
+We will also provide instructions on proper home dental care and advise about day-to-day habits that could cause early decay.

-We also make scheduling convenient for families.
-Your child can come into your exam room and see you getting your dental treatment.
-You can also sit in with your child while they’re getting their treatments.
-This helps them to be more comfortable and realize that the dentist isn’t something that they need to be afraid of.
+Our office also makes scheduling convenient for families.
+Your child can come into your exam room to see you getting treatment, and you can sit in with your child while they get treatment.
+This helps your child feel more comfortable and realize that the dentist office isn’t a scary place.

 Tooth Decay Treatment

-Children who develop tooth decay early on are more likely to experience gum disease and tooth loss later on.
+Children who develop tooth decay early on are more likely to experience gum disease and tooth loss later in life.
 Good oral hygiene and routine dental health exams can help protect your child’s smile from tooth decay.
-A diet that is high in fruits and vegetables and low in added sugar can also help improve your child’s oral health.
+A diet high in fruits and vegetables and low in added sugar can also help improve your child’s oral health.

-We may suggest dental sealants for your child as an extra layer of protection against tooth decay.
-A dental sealant is a barrier that our dentist paints onto the molars, in the grooves and cusps where tooth decay often occurs.
-This protection lasts for years and makes it more difficult for tooth decay to penetrate the tooth and cause cavities.
+We may suggest dental sealants for your child as an extra protection against tooth decay.
+A sealant is a barrier we paint onto the molars, in the grooves where tooth decay often occurs.
+This protection lasts for years and makes it more difficult for tooth decay to enter the tooth and cause cavities.

 Premier Dental Care treats dental concerns during all phases of oral development.
 From routine teeth cleanings to screening for early orthodontic needs.
 We provide comprehensive dental care for children in the Palmdale and Lancaster communities in Antelope Valley, CA.